fomdsadmin/FacultyCV/docs/UserGuide.md

 ### Admin Role

-Admins, encompassing both Departmental Admins and Super Admins, are responsible for managing users, coordinating departmental activities, overseeing system-wide settings, and configuring report templates.
+Admins are responsible for managing users, coordinating departmental activities, overseeing system-wide settings, and configuring report templates.
 Below is an overview of the common pages and functionalities available to admins.

 #### Users

-- **Viewing Users:** Admins can view all users within the platform, with Departmental Admins limited to users within their department.
+- **Viewing Users:** Admins can view all users within the platform.
 - **Search and Filters:** Users can be searched and filtered by type (e.g., Faculty, Assistant, Admin) or department.
 - **Managing Roles:** Admins have the ability to change user roles, granting or restricting access as needed.
   - **Adding Connections:**